 Printing Photoshop Channel Separations in AI or Corel Draw

 T-Seps creates “channel” color separations in Adobe Photoshop.
-Channel separations can easily be printed out of Adobe Photoshop but they need to print to a RIP (raster image processor) like T-RIP in order to get halftone dots.
+Channel separations can easily be printed out of Adobe Photoshop but they need to print to a RIP (raster image processor) in order to get halftone dots.

 Note: If you don’t have a RIP but want to print from Photoshop you can cheat a little and the Convert to Halftone Dots button in T-Seps!
 More in following article.